 Pollack suggests that the problem with emotionally unavailable men begins with the socializing experience of this “boy code.”
 The code shapes boys by shaming them to an extreme position of “self-containment, toughness, and separation.”

 Emotionally unavailable men neither started out that way nor “decided” to withdraw.
 Emotionally unavailable men were shamed into discounting their vulnerabilities and emotional needs, ironically at a point in their human development when they needed to access their emotional needs most (Wexler, 2009).
+Or they may be clinically depressed.

 This “boy code” morphs over time into a “guy code.”
 Young men often have a deep struggle because as they mature they encounter situations with attractive others where they will confront feelings of sadness, need, or desire, and feel overwhelmed and unprepared, having only their problematic “guy code” to guide them.
 The problem of emotionally unavailable men starts with the feelings of intense pressure and feelings of failure that men report where their intimate relationships hit a rough patch.